DFE-Digital/teaching-vacancies-design-history/app/posts/2022-07-13-create-job-listing-iteration.md

 - a link labelled ‘Preview job listing (opens in new tab)’
 - a paragraph that says ‘By publishing this job listing you agree to the [terms and conditions]’

+If the job listing is being published today:

+- the h1 heading says ‘Check details and publish job listing’
+- the submit button says ‘Publish job listing’

+If the job listing is being published in the future:

+- the h1 heading says ‘Check details and schedule job listing’
+- the submit button says ‘Schedule job listing’

 ### Previewing a job listing

 Previously, when a user previewed a job listing, they were taken to a preview page with a notification banner at the top.
 It contained options to: